dkeightley/App-Mesh-Demo/README.md

 You should see the `EXTERNAL-IP` column containing a DNS name for the CLB.
 Once it has had time to provision you can load this in a browser.

-The route is currently configured with a 100% weight to the 'catdog-dog' Service, this serves dog GIFs.
+The route is currently configured with a 100% weight to the 'catdog-dog' Service, this serves random dog GIFs.

 ### Update the route